2024

 Considering this, it is worth figuring out how your audience would like to engage with the details you have to communicate.
 The more you make the education you are offering engaging, the more significant the value of your output.

-3. Include supporting imagery
+3. Include Supporting Imagery

 This is probably a bit of an apparent one, but the everyday reader has a shorter attention span than before, so you want to engage using a variety of support.